chengkuangan/jmeter-kafka-container/README.md

 There is a configuration script that you can use to quickly configure and deploy Red Hat AMQ Streams, Kafka Topic, Promethues and Grafana.

 Clone this repo into your local directory and ensure that the Red Hat AMQ Streams Operator is installed and ready.
-Run the following command to deploy the environment.
+Run the following command from the `bin` directory to deploy the environment.

 `deploy.sh -i`